 If you have a trademark complaint on file, you can authorize advertisers to use your trademark by submitting the authorization form.
 However, authorization isn't necessary in most scenarios.
 Ads may use trademarks in ad text if they meet the Reseller and informational site policy requirements.
 Please carefully review this policy before submitting the authorization form.

-Authorizations are limited to single Google Ads accounts or display URLs, so you must provide the customer ID or URL of each advertiser you authorize.
+Authorizations are limited to Google Ads accounts, so you must provide the customer ID of each advertiser that you would like to authorize.
 Any manager accounts will automatically have authorization extended to all current and future linked accounts.

-We are unable to accept conditional authorizations that include an expiration date, territorial restrictions, or other limitations on use.
+We are unable to accept conditional authorizations that include an expiration date, territorial restrictions, or other limitations.

 Authorizations apply to all trademarks and variations included in the trademark owner's complaints on file; they cannot be limited to certain trademarks or variations, even if the trademark owner submitted the original complaints separately.